loyihsu/fb-page-likes-tracker-playground/README.md

-# Facebook Page Likes Quicktrack
+# Facebook Page Likes Tracker

  A Swift Playground that tracks the likes of a Facebook Page with HTML.